dine2014/texbook-mfbook-bugs/bugs.md

 mf.web|§632, §720|control sequence|macro
 mf.web|§757|he|they [or rewrite the sentence]

+Bugs in Appendix I are too numerous to mention here.

 General issues:
 - inconsistent use of text italic and math italic for single-letter variables (cf. page C245 line 5)
 - inconsistent use of roman `%` and typewriter `%` in prettyprinted METAFONT programs
 - space factor not turned off after code fragments (e.g. “gives ‘?’&nbsp; a fresh meaning” on page C247, lines -7–-6)
 - *The TeXbook* uses thrice "his or her", and *TeX: The Program* uses twice "he or she", which are no longer gender-inclusive

-And see [here](https://tug.org/pipermail/tex-k/2020-June/003238.html) for an incomplete list of errors in the Index to The METAFONTbook.